 - The COVID-19 pandemic disrupted traditional schooling in 2020 and the first half of 2021, leading to school closures across all OECD countries.
 While most shut down their premises entirely in the wake of the pandemic in 2020, by 2021 the situation had improved and returned to normal in most countries in 2022.
-In Lithuania, primary and secondary schools were entirely closed for 38-43 days during the school year 2019/20, for 42-97 days in 2020/21 and stayed open in 2021/22 (Figure 5). - National examinations have also been affected by the pandemic.
+In Germany, primary and secondary schools were entirely closed for 20-25 days during the school year 2019/20, for 40-60 days in 2020/21 and stayed open in 2021/22 (Figure 5).
+Partial closures reached 65-70 days during the school year 2019/20 and 33-53 days in 2020/21. - National examinations have also been affected by the pandemic.
 At general upper secondary level, 18 OECD countries postponed their national examinations during the school year 2019/20, while 10 countries even cancelled them entirely.
 In 2020/21, national examinations were postponed in 9 countries and cancelled in 6 countries.
-Lithuania rescheduled its national examinations in 2019/20 and in 2020/21. - In school year 2022, national programmes to support students affected by the pandemic were implemented in Lithuania at pre-primary, primary, lower secondary, upper secondary general and vocational level.
-At primary to upper secondary education, measures to address the effects of the COVID-19 pandemic included, additional school nutrition services, psychosocial and mental health support to students.
+Germany rescheduled its national examinations in 2019/20 and in 2020/21. - Most countries conducted assessments of the impact of school closures on learning outcomes at various levels of education and along several dimensions.
+Germany has conducted studies to evaluate the effects of the pandemic on primary, lower secondary, and upper secondary general education.
+The assessments covered mathematics, reading and science.
+Like many other countries, Germany also evaluated dimensions such as the effectiveness of distance-learning strategies during school closures as well as the mental health and well-being of students. - In school year 2022, national programmes to support students affected by the pandemic were implemented in Germany at pre-primary, primary, lower secondary, upper secondary general and vocational level.
+At primary to upper secondary education, measures to address the effects of the COVID-19 pandemic included accelerated education or catch-up programmes for students who dropped out of school, adjustments to subject curricula.
+The government has already assessed the effectiveness of these programmes. - The increased digitalisation of education has been a major consequence of the COVID-19 pandemic in many OECD countries.
+At lower secondary level, Germany has responded to the pandemic with an enhanced provision of digitalised assessments/exams, distance learning, hybrid learning, in-service and pre-service digital training to teachers and digital training to students. - The challenges related to the COVID-19 pandemic have created additional costs for education systems.
+Preliminary budget estimates for 2021 suggest that, compared to 2020, the education budget at pre-primary to tertiary level in Germany increased slightly (by between 1% and 5%, in nominal terms).